mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 The complement to inherited centralization is platform centralization -- where a function does not directly define a central role, but could facilitate centralization in the applications it supports.

-For example, HTTP {{HTTP}} is not considered a centralized protocol; interoperable servers are relatively easy to instantiate, and multiple clients are available.
+For example, HTTP {{HTTP}} is not considered a centralized protocol; interoperable servers are  easy to instantiate, and multiple clients are available.
 It can be used without central coordination beyond that provided by DNS, as discussed above.

 However, applications built on top of HTTP (as well as the rest of the “Web Platform”) often exhibit centralization.
 As such, HTTP is an example of a platform for centralization -- while the protocol itself is not centralized, it facilitates the creation of centralized services and applications.